yidas/codeigniter-widget/README.md

 `run()` contains the code that generates the rendering result of the widget.

 In the following example, `Hello` widget display the partial view with assigning to its `message` property.
 If the property is not set, it will display your Codeigniter `base_url` by default.
+This widget file should place in `application/widgets/Hello.php`:

 ```php
 <?php